Find kid-friendly hikes near you today using these suggestions. These tips will help you find fun hikes to explore with your family.

 I have spent a lot of time taking my kids hiking near our home.
 Some days I know exactly where I want to go or the kids have ideas.
 Unfortunately, there are a lot of days where I just couldn’t think of a hike to go on.
 When that happens we may end up not getting out for a hike, which is a bummer.
-Luckily that doesn’t happen often because over the years I have come up with ways to find hikes.
+Luckily that doesn’t happen often because over the years I have come up with ways to find hikes and I want to share them with you here.

 Read Hiking Guidebooks – You should read or buy books that show local hikes.
 Most areas will have more than one hiking guide to the area.
 These could include a book of kid-friendly hikes, longer day hikes, etc… Look through these books and mark the hikes that you are interested in or have done.
 You can find these at local book stores, outdoor shops, or even the local library.

 Look Online – I have often looked up different hikes that maybe I heard someone mention online.
-In case you haven’t heard, the internet is a great resource for information.
-You can do google search by area or hikes.
+In case you haven’t heard, the Internet is a great resource for information.
+You can do a google search by area or hikes.

-Talk to Employees at Local Outdoors Store – People that work at outdoor stores are generally avid hikers or outdoors people and are a great resource.
+Talk to Employees at Local Outdoors Store – People that work at outdoor stores are generally a great resource.
 You can go into the store and browse the hiking guides.
 Then find an employee and you can ask them to suggest good hikes with kids.
 You can relate what you know or trails you have done and then they can offer good suggestions.

 Buy a Detailed Map of Your Area – I love maps.
 Buy yourself a detailed map of the local area that ideally shows trails.
 Then you can put it up on the wall of your house and look it over to find a trail in an area that seems neat.
 If you find a trail, you can then ask others about it or look in a guidebook to see what it says.